dennis-hauser/titanic/README.md

 ### 4. Does the place of embarkment inﬂuence the chance for surviving the disaster?
 **YES**
+- Surviving given beeing embarked at Cherbourg is at 55% and higher than the other two.

+> The passengers which embarked in Cherbourg are maybe in a area of higher income and therfore are more first class passengers which had a higher chance of survival

 ### 5. Do you think the age of a passenger has an inﬂuence on the chance for surviving the disaster?
+**YES**
+- Most of the elderly passengers didn't survive